Remote work started as a short-term necessity because of the pandemic, but working from home continues to be on the rise.

 Apart from video calling, Zoom allows file sharing and messaging, which aids with remote collaboration.
 It also has straightforward pricing, making it a solid choice for many types of employers.
 Zoom can be an effective solution if you need a video conferencing app that works consistently for your remote workers.

 Slack is a cloud-based collaboration tool that at its core is a messaging service, but offers much more than that.
 Through Slack, users can share files, create project-based channels, and stay in touch with their colleagues across the globe in real time.
-Slack also makes it possible for new teammates to access conversations that occurred before they joined, eliminating the data silos created by more traditional communication methods like email.
+Slack also makes it possible for new teammates to access conversations that occurred before they joined, eliminating the data silos created by more traditional communication methods like email apps.

 Slack is free with limited functionality for small teams, but you can move to paid options with advanced features as you grow.